-Ideally, students should take at least one of the two introductory courses or 389.103, Museum Matters, before enrolling in more focused courses, but this is not required.
+Ideally, students should take at least one introductory course before enrolling in more focused courses, but this is not required.

 These can be earned only through courses designated as “practicum” in the course description [POS-Tag PMUS-PRAC] because of their dependence on work with objects and/or within a museum (typically 300-level).
 Independent work cannot be applied to this requirement.

 In keeping with the interdisciplinary nature of the program, students are encouraged to explore various fields and must complete courses in at least two different primary departments/disciplines.
 Primary departments are defined either as the home department for the course (identified by the course’s three-digit prefix), as the main cross-listing beyond museums and society, or as the home discipline of the instructor.
 Students should seek guidance from the director or assistant director to ensure they are fulfilling this requirement, and should note that Independent Study and Capstone credits cannot be applied to it.